 Obesity Can Be a Factor with Orthopedic Problems

 Orthopedic problems and obesity are interrelated.
-Obesity is on the rise in adults and children in the U.S. Most people know that obesity contributes to the development of coronary heart disease, diabetes, high blood pressure and colon cancer.
-Obesity is also a contributing factor to back pain and symptoms associated with osteoporosis, osteoarthritis, rheumatoid arthritis, degenerative disc disease, spinal stenosis and spondylolithesis.
+Obesity is on the rise in adults and children in the U.S. Most people know that obesity contributes to coronary heart disease, diabetes, high blood pressure, and colon cancer.
+Obesity is also a contributing factor to back pain and symptoms associated with osteoporosis, osteoarthritis, rheumatoid arthritis, degenerative disc disease, spinal stenosis, and spondylolisthesis.
 Additionally, studies show that being overweight or obese increases the risk of orthopedic complaints.
-These complaints include things such as tendonitis, bursitis, overuse syndromes and surgical complications.
+These complaints include things such as tendonitis, bursitis, overuse syndromes, and surgical complications.

 Being Sedentary Causes Orthopedic Problems and Obesity

 Lack of exercise leads to poor flexibility and weak muscles in the back, pelvis, and thighs.
 The result may cause an increase in the curve of the lower back and severe forward tilting of the pelvis.
 This type of posture increases stress on the lower back and may ultimately weaken other spine areas, such as the neck, which may also become painful.
 A sedentary lifestyle and an unbalanced diet can affect the bone density or strength of the vertebrae that may increase the risk of compression fractures in the spine.
 Disability suffered by obese subjects appears most strongly related to lower body pains such as pain in the feet, knees, heel pain, and nagging lower back pain.
 Such conditions have been reported to have major negative impacts on quality of life measures among obese persons.